pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 macOS has replaced it with [zsh](https://support.apple.com/en-us/HT208050), which is mostly compatible with `Bash`, since v10.15 Catalina.

+Other shells available: tsh, ksh, csh, Dash, Fish, Windows PowerShell, ...

 ---

 # Variables and environmental variables

-Since the shell is a program, as in all programs there are variables.
+As shell is a program, it has its variables.
 You can assign a value to a variable with the equal sign **(no spaces!)**, for instance type `A=1`.
 You can then retrieve its value using the dollar sign and curly braces, for instance to display it the user may type `echo ${A}`.
 Some variables can affect the way running processes will behave on a computer, these are called **environmental variables**.
 For this reason, some variables are set by default, for instance to display the user home directory type `echo ${HOME}`.
 To set an environmental variable just prepend `export`, for instance `export PATH="/usr/sbin:$PATH"` adds the folder `/usr/sbin` to the `PATH` environment variable. `PATH` specifies a set of directories where executable programs are located.

 ---